Engineering Leadership Awards

 The purpose of the awards program is to reward and recognize successful leaders and to promote positive role models for Jacobs School of Engineering students.

-Recipients of the award are first nominated by mentors or peers and are then chosen through a competitive selection process.
+Recipients of the award are first nominated by mentors and are then chosen through a competitive selection process.
 Nominees will have demonstrated excellence in the following areas:

 - Leadership skills should be evidenced in prior engineering, academic, industry or community projects serving their employers, departments or fellow students.
 Nominees will have proven or emerging ability to influence others in the profession, the skills to set and attain goals and the ability to help others grow in their knowledge and leadership skills.